-Some areas of the body will still require the use of other specialised myofascial release tool depending on the body part.
+Some areas of the body will still require the use of other specialised myofascial release tools depending on the body part.

-In terms of quality, the Rumble Roller is a well-made roller which should last you a lifetime and is excellent value for money.
+In terms of quality, the Rumble Roller is a well-made roller that should last you a lifetime and is excellent value for money.

 I do not regret purchasing it at all.

 The Rumble Roller is perfect for anyone who is obsessed with releasing every little trigger point that exists, and anyone who enjoys owning a vast array of myofascial release tools.

 If this is your goal, then the Rumble Roller will suit you well.